 There are two main reasons for house rendering:

-- To protect the underlying walling material from the effects of weathering and rainwater penetration
+- To protect the underlying house walls from weathering and rainwater penetration

 - To provide an attractive appearance to the house